-I have been a “temporary” member at multiple Pune sports clubs over the past two decades.
-So I have been a witness to how sports establishments seem to have moved from being open, sports centers to elitist recreation clubs.
-It seems like it will only be a matter of time before a “Dogs & Indians Not Allowed” kind of board gets put up at these clubs.
+I have been frequenting multiple Pune sports clubs over the past two decades.
+So I have kind of been a witness to how sports establishments seem to have moved from being open, sports centers to elitist recreation clubs.
+It seems like it will only be a matter of time before a “Dogs & Indians Not Allowed*” kind of board gets put up at these clubs.
 Through this blog, I hope to highlight what I think has gone wrong and some possible solutions.

 Just finished reading “The Sceptical Patriot”, a book that examines the veracity of popular “India Facts” like Invented the zero, Sanskrit is the best language for computers, India never invaded another country, India was once the most prosperous nation, Plastic surgery was developed in India … The author deals with several such “facts” that gets bandied over email, facebook, dinner conversations and more.
 He deals with them in a layman-friendly and mildly-funny text of 200 odd pages.